 While working in government, Ms. Auchterlonie led the investigation and prosecution of CFPB matters involving equal credit opportunity (ECOA); deceptive advertising about reverse mortgages, credit scores, and mortgage add-on products; truth in lending (TILA); fair debt collection (FDCPA); fair credit reporting (FCRA); military lending (MLA); real estate settlement procedures (RESPA); telephone solicitation rule (TSR); payday, auto-title, and small-dollar installment lending; multiple CFPB, FTC, and Federal Reserve regulations, and unfair, deceptive, and abusive acts and practices (UDAAP).

-At the Treasury Department, Ms. Auchterlonie represented the Office of Thrift Supervision on issues involving regulatory capital, Bank Secrecy Act/Anti-Money Laundering Act (BSA/AML), releasing confidential supervisory information, the Freedom of Information Act (FOIA), investigations of elder financial abuse, and investigations arising from the financial crisis.
+At the Treasury Department, Ms. Auchterlonie represented the OTS on issues involving regulatory capital, Bank Secrecy Act/Anti-Money Laundering Act (BSA/AML), releasing confidential supervisory information, the Freedom of Information Act (FOIA), investigations of elder financial abuse, and investigations arising from the financial crisis.

 On behalf of U.S. companies engaged in consumer finance, Ms. Auchterlonie handles a broad range of compliance matters, including: